Beliavsky/Fortran-Tools/README.md

 ### Code Generation

-[ChatGPT](https://openai.com/blog/chatgpt): generates Fortran code from a problem description in English or another natural language and translates code from other programming languages to Fortran, sometimes with errors
+[ChatGPT](https://openai.com/blog/chatgpt): generates Fortran code from a problem description in English or another natural language and translates code from other programming languages to Fortran, sometimes with errors.
+The [RunGPT](https://chrome.google.com/webstore/detail/rungpt-execute-chatgpt-co/ddfiefcjflpdpanadjmgpogkfnjaifod) Chrome extension allows code to be compiled with gfortran and run within the ChatGPT web interface.

 [IRPF90](http://irpf90.ups-tlse.fr/): Fortran programming environment which helps the development of large Fortran codes by applying the Implicit Reference to Parameters method (IRP)